- Environment & Conservation

 - About Us

-The project will also help the City of Seattle achieve its goal of managing 700 million gallons of stormwater runoff using green infrastructure.
+The project will also help the City of Seattle achieve its goal of managing 700 million gallons of stormwater runoff using green infrastructure by 2025.